BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 ### `MPVAR <variable> <+1 / -1>`
 ```
 Each instance of a mobile spawned into the game world, has two exposed integer
-variables, $1 and $2, which are initialized at 0, and can range from 0-100.
+variables, $1 and $2, which are initialized to a value of 0 when a mob pops,
+and can range from 0-100.

 The builder is able to use these variables for their own purposes in order to
 track events or count.
 You can either increment or decrement the variable, and